metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_prometheus_v1_manifest.md

 - `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?
 - `optional` (Boolean) Specify whether the Secret or its key must be defined

+<a id="nestedatt--spec--alerting--alertmanagers--relabelings"></a>
+### Nested Schema for `spec.alerting.alertmanagers.relabelings`

+Optional:

+- `action` (String) Action to perform based on the regex matching.'Uppercase' and 'Lowercase' actions require Prometheus >= v2.36.0.'DropEqual' and 'KeepEqual' actions require Prometheus >= v2.41.0.Default: 'Replace'
+- `modulus` (Number) Modulus to take of the hash of the source label values.Only applicable when the action is 'HashMod'.
+- `regex` (String) Regular expression against which the extracted value is matched.
+- `replacement` (String) Replacement value against which a Replace action is performed if theregular expression matches.Regex capture groups are available.
+- `separator` (String) Separator is the string between concatenated SourceLabels.
+- `source_labels` (List of String) The source labels select values from existing labels.
+Their content isconcatenated using the configured Separator and matched against theconfigured regular expression.
+- `target_label` (String) Label to which the resulting string is written in a replacement.It is mandatory for 'Replace', 'HashMod', 'Lowercase', 'Uppercase','KeepEqual' and 'DropEqual' actions.Regex capture groups are available.

 <a id="nestedatt--spec--alerting--alertmanagers--sigv4"></a>